hpcflow/matflow/docs/source/user/getting_started/advanced_workflow_concepts.rst

 Task sequences
 ----------------

-Matflow can run tasks over a set of inputs values, if the iterations are independent.
+Matflow can run tasks over a set of independent input values.
 For this, you use a ``sequence``, and a ``nesting_order`` to control the nesting of the loops but you can also "zip" two or more lists of inputs by using the same level of nesting.
 Lower values of ``nesting_order`` act like the "outer" loop.